}

 • Establish consistent routines.

-For children with ADHD, these strategies must be practiced with patience, positive reinforcement, and consistency.
+Para children with PHDA, these strategies must be practiced with patience, positive reinforcement and consistency.

 The support of psychologists and other specialized professionals is also essential. 🧑 ⚕️

-Working memory It is one of the brain's main executive functions, responsible for planning, organizing, managing time, and staying focused — fundamental competencies for effective learning.
+The working memory is one of the main executive functions of the brain, responsible for planning, organizing, managing time and maintaining focus — essential skills for effective learning.

-Studies show that, even with a level of intelligence within or above average, these people can face real obstacles in their daily lives, such as difficulties in reading, writing, mathematics and oral comprehension.
+Studies show that, even with an intelligence level within or above average, these people can face real obstacles in everyday life, such as difficulties in reading, writing, mathematics and oral comprehension.

-Individuals with ADHD tend to have specific deficits in working memory, affecting school and professional performance.
+Individuals with PHDA tend to present specific deficits in working memory, affecting school and professional performance.

-These deficits They are not related to intelligence, but rather with the way in which the brain organizes and maintains information at the moment. 🧠
+These deficits are not related to intelligence, but with the way the brain organizes and maintains information in the moment. 🧠

 Common signs: